mayrop/covid19in-mx/content/en/data/cases-tables/positive-cases.md

 weight: 10
 ---

-In this site we publish every day the table of positive and suspected[/en/data/cases-tables/suspected-cases/] Coronavirus (COVID-19) cases in México in different formats: `PDF` (original), `CSV` y `TXT`.
+In this site we publish every day the table of positive and suspected[/en/data/cases-tables/suspected-cases/] Coronavirus (COVID-19) cases in México in different formats: `PDF` (original), `CSV` and `TXT`.
 Additionally, we add the normalization of original data.

 * Read more about [normalized columns here](/en/data/cases-tables/normalization/).
 * You can find additional notes [here](/en/data/cases-tables/).